-Thus Lin Chong chopped off Wang’s head, neutralized his sworn brothers and declared Water Margin being the home for all rebels.
+Thus Lin Chong chopped off Wang’s head, neutralized his sworn brothers and declared Water Margin was the home for all rebels.

-On his way home, he came to a tavern situated by a hillfoot in the border of Sunny Valley County; beyond the Jingyang Hill was his hometown Clean Water County.
+On his way home, he came to a tavern situated by a hill fort on the border of Sunny Valley County; beyond Jingyang Hill was his hometown Clean Water County.
 He decided to take a dinner break.

 After having consumed 18 bowls of rice wine and a few kilos of roasted beef, he was rather drunk.
 Paid his bill and picked up his cudgel, he lurched his way out of the tavern towards the hill.